oracle/weblogic-image-tool/documentation/1.11/content/userguide/tools/update-image.md

 #### `--latestPSU`

-The `latestPSU` option will continue to be supported for the CREATE option, but has been deprecated for use in the UPDATE option.
-Because of the number of patches and their size, using `latestPSU` as an update to an existing image can increase the size of the image significantly, and is not recommended.
+The `latestPSU` option will continue to be supported for the CREATE and REBASE option, but has been deprecated for use in the UPDATE option.
+Because of the number of patches and their size, using `latestPSU` as an update to an existing image can increase the size of the image _significantly_, and is not recommended.

+#### `--recommendedPatches`

+The `recommendedPatches` option will continue to be supported for the CREATE and REBASE option, but has been deprecated for use in the
+UPDATE option.
+Because of the number of patches and their size, using `recommendedPatches` as an update to an existing image can increase the size of the image _significantly_, and is not recommended.

 #### `--target`